3.2: Protein Purification

 \end{equation}

-If we view this chromatography as a partitioning of solute between the mobile and stationary phases (the basis of all chromatography), we might be interested in what fraction of the stationary phase, Vi, a solute might partition into.
+Suppose we view this chromatography as a solute partitioning between the mobile and stationary phases (the basis of all chromatography).
+In that case, we might be interested in what fraction of the stationary phase, Vi, a solute might partition into.
 Such a ratio would be given by:

 \begin{equation}